 However, it is now estimated that only 5% of the data produced is actually exploited.
 A study made by IBM aggravates this finding and provides an explanation: one out of three business leaders make regular decisions without using the information they need and half do not have access to information.
 They need to do their job to the maximum.
 By refining the sector, one realizes that the structural problems that prevent the correct use of the data (which nevertheless exist!): In the health sector, the low rate of IT investment results in a lack of technical tools, the public and education have little or no culture of Data (source McKinsey).

 To the technological barriers are also human constraints in full exploitation of big data by the business managers in the companies.
 For example, 82% of companies surveyed by McKinsey believe that they do not have the appropriate profiles to process and use their own data.
-There is also the need to change perceptions: for 81% of companies, performance indicators do not contribute to better sales.
+There is also the need to change perceptions: for 81% of companies, performance attributes do not contribute to better sales.
 Finally, the last obstacle to full deployment of big data culture in companies is finance.
 The investment costs to acquire the necessary IT infrastructure are perceived as too high, that is 40% of companies (source IDC).
 To avoid missing this opportunity in times of budget restrictions, 46% of DSI opt for a sophisticated selection of data to be used.

 Enfin, le dernier obstacle à un plein déploiement de la culture big data dans les entreprises est financier.
 Les coûts d’investissements pour acquérir les infrastructures IT nécessaires est perçu comme trop élevé par 40% des entreprises (source IDC).
 Pour ne pas passer à côté de cette opportunité en période de restriction budgétaire, 46% des DSI optent pour une sélection affinée des données à utiliser.